 Could more time be spent playing with the children instead of completing learning journeys?
 Many people would argue that spending quality time with children is far more crucial than filling in a learning journey.
 Could practitioners time be used more effectively is the question?
 As learning journeys aren't an Ofsted … [Read more...] about Are Learning Journeys Too Detailed?

-Why not try this creative activity with your toddlers Painting ice cubes Would you ever of thought of putting ice cubes in a #tuffspot tray and letting the children paint them.
+Why not try this creative activity with your toddlers Would you ever of thought of putting ice cubes in a #tuffspot tray and letting the children paint them.
 This simple activity is a great activity for all ages of children, it can develop children's gross motor skills whilst learning about colour mixing.
-Think about … [Read more...] about Toddlers Getting Creative At Nursery
+Think about how you display this … [Read more...] about Toddlers Getting Creative At Nursery

 Find your local Education Authority Training Courses Local councils are a great first stop when looking for Early Years training opportunities.
 Most councils provide an excellent range of Early Years Training courses for their early years workforce, which includes those in all OFSTED registered early years settings.
 These opportunities can get … [Read more...] about Your Local Education Authority Training Courses